-Variable costs per watch:
+Variable costs per job:

-Why is it important to know your businesses breakeven point?
+Why is it important to know your businesses break-even point?

-If you want to move premises, buy a new computer, employ a new member of staff, or you are thinking about spending money on anything else, knowing your breakeven point can help you make decisions.
-You may be unsure of whether you can afford to make a purchase, but now you know exactly how much more of your product or service you will need to sell to breakeven and continue heading in the right direction.
-Knowing your breakeven point also means you know how much more you will need to sell to make a profit, and if you are really struggling, it can help you determine where you can cut costs in order to keep your business afloat.
+If you want to move premises, buy a new computer, employ a new member of staff, or you are thinking about spending money on anything else, knowing your break-even point can help you make decisions.
+You may be unsure of whether you can afford to make a purchase, but now you know exactly how much more of your product or service you will need to sell to break-even and continue heading in the right direction.
+Knowing your break-even point also means you know how much more you will need to sell to make a profit, and if you are really struggling, it can help you determine where you can cut costs in order to keep your business afloat.

-- If you sell less than 493 watches, you will make a loss, and if this continues, you’ll eventually go bust.
+- If you do fewer than 30 installations (at £10,000 with £3,000 material costs), you will make a loss, and if this continues, you’ll eventually go bust.

-- If you sell more than 493 watches, you will make £71 profit for every watch you sell!
+- If you do more than 30 installations (at £10,000 with £3,000 material costs), you will make £7,000 profit on average for every installation.

 This information is essential for your businesses financial planning, as without it you won’t know what your sales targets should be, and you won’t know whether you need additional finance to fund your growth.

-What can you do to reach your business’ breakeven point?
+What can you do to reach your business’ break-even point?